varun9358/docflow-legal/index.md

 ---
 layout: default
-title: DocFlow Privacy Policy
+title: PDF Scanner, Reader & Editor — Privacy Policy
 ---

-# Privacy Policy for DocFlow
+# Privacy Policy

+**App name:** PDF Scanner, Reader & Editor (Android package `com.docflow.pdftools`) **Developer:** CodeOrbit Labs
+**Contact:** er.varunvision@gmail.com
-**Last updated: May 2, 2026**
+**Last updated:** May 24, 2026
-**App package name: `com.docflow.pdftools`**

-This Privacy Policy describes how the DocFlow mobile application ("DocFlow", "the app", "we", "our", or "us") handles your information.
+This Privacy Policy describes how the **PDF Scanner, Reader & Editor** mobile application (referred to below as "the app", "we", "our", or "us"), published on Google Play by **CodeOrbit Labs**, handles your information.

-The short version, in plain English: **DocFlow does not collect your data.
+The short version, in plain English: **the app does not collect your data.
 Every document, image, signature, and setting stays on your device.
 We do not have a server.
 We have nothing to leak, sell, or hand over.**

 The rest of this document explains exactly what that means.